kuri-sun/comment-graph/cmd/comment-graph/README.md

 - `@cgraph-deps` is comma-separated; spaces are allowed after commas.

 ## Supported comment styles

-The scanner understands whole-line or block comments that start with one of:

 - `//` — C/C++/C#/Java/Go/JS/TS/Swift
 - `#` — Python, Shell, Ruby, YAML